-- The right to be informed – Individuals have the right to be informed about the collection and use of their personal data.
-This is a key transparency requirement which is usually satisfied by the provision of a privacy notice (described in further detail below) at the point the personal data is collected by the University.
-A Notice should be given whether we receive personal data directly from an individual or indirectly from someone else.
+- The right to be informed: Individuals have the right to be informed about the collection and use of their personal data.
+This is a key transparency requirement which is usually satisfied by the provision of a privacy notice at the point the personal data is collected by the University.
+A privacy notice should be given whether we receive personal data directly from an individual or indirectly from someone else.

-- The right to rectification – Individuals have a right to have inaccurate personal data rectified, or completed if it is incomplete.
+- The right to rectification: Individuals have the right to have inaccurate personal data rectified, or completed if it is incomplete.
 This right is closely linked to the accuracy principle.

-- The right to restrict processing – Individuals have the right to request the restriction or suppression of their personal data.
-This right is not absolute and only applies in certain circumstances.
+- The right to restrict processing: Individuals have the right to request the restriction or suppression of their personal data in certain circumstances.

-- The right to data portability – Individuals have the right to obtain and reuse their personal data for their own purposes across different services.
-This right allows individuals to move, copy or transfer personal data easily from one IT environment to another in a safe and secure way, without it affecting usability.
+- The right to data portability: Individuals have the right to obtain and reuse their personal data for their own purposes across different services.
+This right allows individuals to move, copy or transfer personal data easily from one IT environment to another in a safe and secure way, without it affecting the usability.

-- The right to communication – individuals have the right to be told about personal data breaches that pose a high risk of harm to them.
-They will be told, at least, the consequences of the breach for them, what the University is doing/ has done to address the breach/ minimise harm and be provided with a contact point.
+- The right to be notified of data breaches: Individuals have the right to be told about certain personal data breaches that pose a high risk of harm to them.
+Individuals will be told, at least, the consequences of the breach for them, what the University is doing to address the breach, and to be provided with a contact point.

-A response to all rights must be sent without undue delay and at the latest within one month.
+The University will respond to all rights requests without undue delay and at the latest within one month.
 That period may be extended by two further months if a request is complicated or we receive a number of requests from the same individual.
-If the University proposes to extend the time beyond a month, we will tell the individual, within one month of receiving a request, why the extension is necessary and when it will be dealt with.
+If the University proposes to extend the time, we will tell the individual, within one month of receiving a request, why the extension is necessary and when it will be dealt with.

 Where an individual makes a request by email we will generally respond by email unless the individual requests otherwise.